-- £0.4m relates to costs for retention bonuses (£2.4m in the 52 week period ended 28 March 2024) for colleagues at the existing Distribution Centres to remain employed by the Group until the point at which the sites closed. - £1.9m (£4.5m in the 52 week period ended 28 March 2024) relates to costs incurred whist the legacy Distribution Centres and the new Distribution Centres were both in operation. - £3.4m in relation to depreciation of the right-of-use assets for the legacy sites (£3.1m in the 52 week period ended 28 March 2024), which includes £1.7m in relation to accelerated depreciation of the legacy site. - All operations ceased at the legacy site before the 27 March 2025.
-At this date the remaining right of use asset of the legacy site was fully impaired (£1.7m included in the number above) and an onerous lease provision (£1.6m) was created in relation to the remaining lease associated costs. - Additional non-underlying charges made during the 52 weeks ending 28 March 2024 relate to; - £0.8m provision for redundancy - £1.8m project management costs - £3.4m is in relation to depreciation charges of the legacy property, plant and equipment assets; - £5.4m relate to costs incurred to transition the operations over to the new site.
+- £3.4m in relation to depreciation of the right-of-use assets for the legacy sites (£3.1m in the 52 week period ended 28 March 2024), which includes £1.7m in relation to accelerated depreciation of the legacy site. - All operations ceased at the legacy site before the 27 March 2025.
+At this date the remaining right of use asset of the legacy site was fully impaired (£1.7m included in the number above) and an onerous lease provision (£1.6m) was created in relation to the remaining lease associated costs. - Additional non-underlying charges made during the 52 weeks ending 28 March 2024 relate to: - £0.8m provision for redundancy - o £1.8m project management costs - o £3.4m is in relation to depreciation charges of the legacy property, plant and equipment assets; - £5.4m relates to costs incurred to transition the operations over to the new site.
 These costs included costs incurred in training new employees, and £1.8m in relation to project management costs of opening new Distribution Centre.